 After removing the McAfee product from the Remove Programs option in Windows the McAfee Consumer Product Removal Tool has to be used to remove any files, folders and Registry keys that have not been removed by the default Windows uninstallation process.

-Windows Vista users have to start MCPR.exe as administrators by right-clicking the file and selecting Run As Administrator from the menu.
+Windows Vista and newer versions of Windows users have to start MCPR.exe as administrators by right-clicking the file and selecting Run As Administrator from the menu.

 If the cleanup fails a Cleanup Unsuccessful notification appears that provides access to a detailed log file.
-A simple text document that can be analyzed or send to McAfee support for further details.
+A simple text document that can be analyzed or sent to McAfee support for further details.

 rimuovere il mcafree